maximeraafat/3DiGAN/README.md

 ## Remarks

 This code is my Master Thesis repository.
-Although fully operational, the generator does not converge due to many instabilities encountered during the fragile GAN training.
+Although fully operational, the generator does not converge due to many instabilities encountered during the fragile GAN training, especially when learning a fourth displacement UV channel.
 Keep in mind that this implementation accordingly serves primarily as a basis for future research, rather than for direct usage.
-Further details to my work can be found on [my personal website](https://maximeraafat.github.io/projects/master_thesis).
+Further details on my work and the failure cases are accessible on [my personal website](https://maximeraafat.github.io/projects/master_thesis).